ElizaLo/Product-Management-and-Leadership/README.md

 - Where one would like those things to be by a certain date
 - What actions move the needle between those two points.

+### Gap Analysis

+**Spread the gap analysis habit to your team.**

+When managers ask their direct reports gap analysis questions, strategic thinking skills spread.
+They soon become part of the team’s way of communicating.
+This starts to happen even when their manager isn’t around.
+Sounds small, but makes a big difference.

+Your mission in the next few days is to find a way to ask your direct reports a gap analysis question.
+Choose one of these or create your own:
+- How are things currently going with [xyz project], 1-10 scale?
+What would move it one point?
+- How satisfied are you with [the amount of feedback you are getting]?
+What would move it one point?
+- How would you rate the usefulness of our 1-on-1s?
+What would move it one point?
+- How clear do you feel about your priorities?
+What would move it one point?

+That’s a wrap on first strategic thinking habit: **asking gap analysis** or **scaling questions**.

 ## Coaching skills